 Apprentice Judging Program

 - It is the apprentice’s responsibility to contact the judge and show manager to obtain permission to apprentice.
-Once permission has been obtained, contact the APHA a minimum of one (1) week prior to the show for approval at (817) 222-6416.
+Once permission has been obtained, email the APHA show department your completed Apprentice Judge Application a minimum of one (1) week prior to each show at email@example.com.
 Failure to contact the Association could result in the show not counting.

 - The apprentice must abide by all rules as listed in JU-000.E., JU-000.F. and JU-000.G. of the current APHA rule book.
 (Exception: JU-000.G.2.)

 - No more than one apprentice judge is allowed at a show and only one judge may be used as an apprentice reference.
 You may not apprentice at back to back shows.

 - Apprenticing with World Show judges will not be allowed from the date of publication until after the World Show is complete.
 Apprenticing will not be allowed at the European Championships.

 - Apprentice judging at a show where a family member is exhibiting, judging or a member of show management is prohibited.

 - The apprentice must judge the entire show from first to last class.

 - The apprentice is responsible for providing his/her own judge cards.
 Judge cards are available upon request from the APHA Performance Department.
 Cards will be handed in to the Judge, not show management.

 - There is no limit to the number of times a person may apprentice judge.